hmenyus/node-calls-python/README.md

 ![node-calls-python](https://github.com/hmenyus/node-calls-python/blob/master/logo.png)

-# node-calls-python - call Python from NodeJS directly in-process without spawning processes
+# node-calls-python - call Python from Node.js directly in-process without spawning processes

 ## Suitable for running your ML or deep learning models from Node directly

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/hmenyus)

 ## Motivation
+Current solutions spawn a new process whenever you want to run Python code in Node.js and communicate via IPC using sockets, stdin/stdout, etc.
-Creating new processes every time you want to run Python code could be a major overhead and can lead to significant performance penalties.
+But creating new processes every time you want to run Python code could be a major overhead and can lead to significant performance penalties.
-If the execution time of your Python code is less than creating a new process, you will see significant performance problems because your NodeJS code will keep creating new processes instead of executing your Python code.
+If the execution time of your Python code is less than creating a new process, you will see significant performance problems because your Node.js code will keep creating new processes instead of executing your Python code.
-Suppose you have a few numpy calls in Python: do you want to create a new process for that?
+Suppose you have a few NumPy calls in Python: do you want to create a new process for that?
 I guess your answer is no.
-In this case, running the Python code in-process is a much better solution.
+In this case, running the Python code in-process is a much better solution because using the embedded Python interpreter is much faster than creating new processes and does not require any IPC to pass the data around.
+The data can stay in memory and requires only some conversions between Python and Node types (using the N-API and Python C API).

 ## Installation
 ```